 “Film is vital to fostering cultural diversity, and promoting mutual understanding, dialogue and peage.
 It is for this reason that UNESCO forged its link with APSA, which is sees as a most important cultural initiative, not just in the Asia Pacific region, but globally.” – Irina Bokova, Director-General, UNESCO

 UNESCO works to create the conditions for dialogue among civilizations, cultures and peoples, based upon respect for commonly shared values.
 It is through this dialogue that the world can achieve global visions of sustainable development encompassing observance of human rights, mutual respect and the alleviation of poverty, all of which are at the heart of UNESCO’S mission and activities.

 UNESCO’s mission is to contribute to the building of peace, the eradication of poverty, sustainable development and intercultural dialogue through education, the sciences, culture, communication and information.

-2017 MESSAGE FROM THE OUTGOING DIRECTOR-GENERAL OF UNESCO, IRINA BOKOVA
+2018 MESSAGE FROM DIRECTOR-GENERAL OF UNESCO, AUDREY AZOULAY

 UNESCO is delighted to celebrate the inspirational films and talented artists featured in this year’s Asia Pacific Screen Awards (APSA).
 Drawn from 70 countries and areas in the Asia Pacific region, which encompasses around half of humanity, these films highlight the astounding cultural diversity of the region.
 Through the universal language of art, these filmmakers are forging connections between people, and promoting the values of intercultural dialogue, human dignity, liberty and peace for which UNESCO advocates.